Ways we can help you with your water bill

 - Change your credit record with credit record agencies to show a default, when payment is not made in full.

-A judgment could be enforced through the county court.
+A judgement could be enforced through the county court.
 For example, if you're working, we could ask your employer to deduct money from your wages.
 We may also instruct bailiffs to seize your belongings and sell them at an auction.
 If you own your own home, we could also ask the court to put a charge against it which would need to be paid before you could sell or remortgage it.

 We may also send your debt to a debt collection agency, who'll collect your outstanding balance on our behalf.